rohanmr/rohanmr/README.md

 - 🔭 I’m currently working on React js and the Next js !

-- 🌱 I’m currently learning Next js,React js,Node js,Express js,Mongoose.
+- 🌱 I’m currently learning Next js, React js, Node js, Express js, Mongoose.

 - 👯 I’m looking to collaborate with other Developers